Or maybe this shd. be titled After Long Silence, the alternate title of Sheri S. Tepper's The Enigma Score.

 Ma chére Didi,

 Most irritating yet most sapient one, you were precisely correct.
 Grand-père’s youth did indeed include more than he ever told us.
-I was engaged in the melancholy task of turning out those books he left me, when I shook this document from between the pages of Chapter Five in his copy of the English novel
+I was engaged in the melancholy task of turning out those books he left me, when I shook this document from between the pages of Chapter Five in his copy of the English novel Frankenstein.

 Your nonetheless fond brother,